PurpurMC/PurpurDocs/mkdocs/Commands.md

 Purpur adds a few new commands to the game.

 ???+ note "Note"
-    When Essentials is installed, a few of the commands below will be overriden by Essentials.
+    When you install Essentials, Essentials will override a few of the commands below.
 To use Purpur's commands instead, add this to the `disabled_commands` section of the Essentials config.
     ``` yaml
     disabled-commands:
       - ping